 Abraham offers both private rooms and also dormitory rooms.
 It’s a fantastic hostel right in the city centre with a great rooftop bar.

-If you are travelling on a budget, follow my guide to visiting Tel Aviv on the cheap.
+If you are a budget traveller than my guide to visiting Tel Aviv on the cheap will give you some good tips!

-On your way from Tel Aviv to Haifa, stop at Caesarea to visit the impressive ruins.
+On your way from Tel Aviv to Haifa, stop at Caesarea (it’ll take about an hour to get there from Tel Aviv) to visit the impressive Roman ruins.
 Then drive to Zichron Ya’akov to grab lunch in the old town (I can also recommend spending an hour looking around the Ramat HaNadiv gardens which are beautiful and free to enter).
-Then spend the afternoon exploring the artist village Ein Hod before reaching Haifa.
+Then spend the afternoon exploring the unique artist village Ein Hod before driving the 40minutes to Haifa.

-From Haifa do a day trip to see Akko.
+From Haifa do a day trip to see Akko – a port town.
 It’s nice to wander the town here, see the market and to do a boat tour.

 ($100 per night for a double room for 2, including breakfast)